HiAS7/The-Sauce-Book-Online/_classes/Sorcerer.md

 At 18th level, you gain the ability to overcome grievous injuries.
-As a bonus action when you have fewer than half of your hit points remaining, you can regain a number of hit points equal to half your hit point maximum.\
+As a bonus action when you have fewer than half of your hit points remaining, you can regain a number of hit points equal to half your hit point maximum.<br/>
 Once you use this feature, you can’t use it again until you finish a long rest.